-Following the positive response received for last year's business planning process, we will build on the clear and transparent approach used in BP21 in developing BP22.
-The structure for BP22 will remain consistent, as will the number of Investment Focus Areas, enabling customers to directly align BP22 with the financial information and the commitments we made in BP21.
+The consistency and traceability of this approach enables customers to align BP22 with the financial information and the commitments we made in BP21.
 Xoserve will engage with customers throughout the process, including through the Customer Advocate team and subject matter experts, building on the engagement approach used in BP21 and ensuring that customer feedback and questions are addressed.

-As a result, our focus areas for BP22 will continue to be:
+As a result, our focus areas for BP22 will now be: